-"We need to make sure we're really squared away," she said, adding they are careful not to joke or lounge around when in the public eye.
-"We don't want to represent poorly...When we hit the ground, we're in the public eye until the very end."
+"We need to make sure we're really squared away," she said, adding they are careful not to joke or poorly...When we hit the ground, we're in the public eye until the very end."

 Band members have to meet the same standards as all Soldiers-including basic training, rifle marksmanship and other requirements.
 "We still have to pass our PT test," U.S. Army Staff Sgt.
 Grace J. Chin of Torrance, Calif., a percussionist, said.
 "Everything is the same on the military side."